aandiron/aandiron.github.io/unpublished/the-menu-in-progress.md

 * [X] $20 - titties (any time, any way.
 No limit to how many of these I will pay for.)

+* [X] $20 - you pull your shirt up and hold it in your teeth while taking a titty pic

 * [X] $0 - anonymous but sexy cleavage with hands counting money (I need it to go with my new story!)

 * [X] $10 - you in glasses